corda/corda-docs/content/en/docs/corda-enterprise/4.5/performance-testing/introduction.md

 #### Empty Flow

 The `EmptyFlow` test is part of the `perftest-cordapp` CorDapp.
-As its name suggests, it does not do anything - its purpose is to provide a timing for the overhead involved in starting a flow, such as RPC handling, deserialisation of the request, starting/winding down a flow, and sending the response.
+As its name suggests, this flow is empty and does not have any effect of its own - its purpose is to provide a timing for the overhead involved in starting a flow, such as RPC handling, deserialisation of the request, starting/winding down a flow, and sending the response.
 Note that a flow that requires inputs via RPC might have a larger overhead as these might need to be deserialised.

 #### Issuance